sheldonhull/sheldonhull.hugo/content/blog/2020-02-04-using-pester-to-improve-operational-tasks.md

 ---
-date: 2020-02-03T22:50:07-06:00
+date: 2020-04-20T13:00:00+00:00
 title: Using Pester to Improve Operational Tasks
 slug: using-pester-to-improve-operational-tasks
 excerpt: Leverage more software development testing principles for operational tasks to improve the quality and repeatability of work completed
-draft: true
 comments: true
 toc: true
 images:
 tags:
-- agile
-- working-smart
 - tech
 - devops
 - testing

 ---
 ## Taking the Time To Test

-Changing requirements set you up for failure.
+Requirements in a constant state of change set you up for failure.

+Failure to work through requirements before starting can also increase the risk of failure.

 Planning with defined acceptance criteria of work you are committing to is not about filling in more documentation and work that no one cares about.
 Properly defining the acceptance criteria for yourself is about the exploratory process that defines and limits the scope of the work to deliver the minimum viable product.
 This allows continued momentum and delivery of value to the business.

+## Doesn't this create more busy work for me?

 Without effective acceptance criteria, _you are setting yourself up for more work_, and thus likely to deliver value to the business as quickly.
 From my perspective, if you cannot truly define the acceptance criteria for work, then it's likely the effort will result in less value, be difficult to deliver, or end up with scope creep.

-*This is a critical thing to communicate to any teams struggling with reactive work.* Without spending time ensuring proactive planning and defining the work, more work is often spent reworking and solving problems that might have been better handled with a little planning and forethought.
+_This is a critical thing to communicate to any teams struggling with reactive work._ Without spending time ensuring proactive planning and defining the requirement and acceptance criteria, more time is often spent reworking and solving problems that might have been better handled with a little planning and forethought.

 A classic example of unclear acceptance criteria and the wasteful impact of work is from a youtube clip here.